Are you looking for a destination that combines the serene beauty of island life with the modern convenience of city living?

 Large hotel complexes and resorts prevent a genuine exchange between locals and tourists.

-So before you head to Cape Verde, first decide if you want party holidays, quieter locations, amazing hiking trails, nature, city life or remote beaches.
+So before you head to Cape Verde, decide if you want party holidays, quieter locations, fantastic hiking trails, nature, city life or remote beaches.

 What is the Best Time to Visit Cape Verde?